- Construction Estimating Software

 Small insets, such as a front porch, not requiring a change in the roof lines can be ignored when determining the shape.
 Garage and porch walls are assumed included in the foundation footprint if under the same continuous roofline.

 Most structures have 4, 6, 8 or 10 corners, as illustrated here.
 (Images courtesy of Building-Cost.net.)

-Now go all the way through the estimating process for a complete house.
+Now go all the way through the estimating process for a complete house as I described above.
 Be sure to indicate the square footage of the basement when you get to that question.

 The whole estimating process only takes a few minutes.

 Part of the input process that will be required of you, is the zip code and city of the building project, as the locale does affect building cost.

 When you are done, you will see all the building categories broken down into labor cost and material cost.
 Then you can pick and choose the particular categories that you are interested in, or just the basement construction cost.